compasjs/compas/docs/features/lint-setup.md

 The `@compas/lint-config` package provides a Prettier config and ESLint configuration.
 This configuration is tailored towards Javascript projects.
-When using Typescript you can still use the Prettier config, however the command (`yarn compas lint`) shouldn't be used.
+When using Typescript you can still use the Prettier config, however the command (`compas lint`) shouldn't be used.
 To get the configuration in your project, create the following three files:

 **/.eslintrc.cjs**